Culminating Project Information

-Beginning Fall 2015 electronic submission of written culminating projects (dissertations, theses, creative works, and starred papers) to The Repository (SCSU’s Institutional Repository) will be the preferred submission method.
+Beginning Fall 2015 electronic submission of written culminating projects (dissertations, theses, creative works, and starred papers) to The Repository (SCSU’s Institutional Repository) will be the primary submission method.

 Once submitted, approved, and published, culminating projects will be available to download from the IR and will be indexed on Google Scholar within 10 days of publication.

-Students wishing to delay the publication of the culminating project in The Repository because of a pending publication in another source, patents pending, or other similar reasons, can request a renewable annual embargo.
+Students wishing to delay the publication of the culminating project in The Repository due to a pending publication in another source or patent pending may request an annual embargo.
 Note that the majority of journal publishers accept articles derived from theses or dissertations even when the thesis or dissertation is available in an open access repository.